US Virgin Islands Travel Information

 English is the official language.
 Spanish, Creole and some French are also spoken.

-Health risks include hepatitis A and dengue fever.
-Only bottled water should be drunk outside the major towns.
-Medical facilities are of a high standard, but health insurance is vital as medical care is very expensive.
+Only bottled water should be drunk outside the major towns, but other than that there are no significant health risks.
+Medical facilities are of a high standard but travel insurance is vital as medical care is very expensive.

 Tipping of 15 to 20 percent is customary for good service.
 Some hotels and restaurants automatically add a service charge and room tax.

 In the US Virgin Islands, politeness is important.
 Greet people before asking questions or requesting assistance.
-Greetings depend on the time of day, with good morning, good afternoon, and good evening being common.
-You may hear locals thanking 'jumbi' (spirits) for good luck, or blaming them for misfortune.
+You may hear locals thanking jumbi (spirits) for good luck, or blaming them for misfortune.

 Become our US Virgin Islands Travel Expert